 We hope you found these cold weather pet safety tips helpful!
 The extreme conditions of winter can be challenging — but with the above winter safety for pets checklist, you’ll be able to keep your pets safe and happy.

 If you have specific questions about your pet’s health, we’re here to help!
-Sploot Veterinary Care is a primary and urgent pet care veterinarian with unparalleled availability.
-Our clinic doors are open 365 days a year, from 10 am - 10 pm, across all locations.
-Schedule an appointment here or via the Sploot Vets app— we also accept walk-ins!
+Sploot Veterinary Care provides primary care, urgent care, and emergency vet services with unparalleled availability.
+Our clinic doors are open 365 days a year, with extended vet clinic hours across all locations.
+Schedule an appointment here or via the Sploot Vets app!

 Till next time, we’re with you every pounce of the way!